 For all of his advantages, there was a moment when actor Kirk Douglas was so despondent after suffering a stroke that he opened a drawer, grabbed the pistol he had used in the film Gunfight at the OK Corral, and put the gun in his mouth.
 But he accidentally knocked the barrel against his teeth.
 The pain made him laugh at himself long enough to reconsider pulling the trigger.

-In the years following his stroke in 1995, the macho film legend recovered his ability to speak, and went on to write a book about his experience to inspire other stroke victims during their recovery.
+In the years following his stroke, the macho film legend recovered his ability to speak, and went on to write a book about his experience to inspire other stroke victims during their recovery.

 But if severe depression could overtake Kirk Douglas, who had the best of everything -- a parade of household help, the support of his family and thousands of adoring fans -- think how emotionally devastating a stroke can be for the rest of us.